-The corners of these logical chip planes are located in the LSI coordinate system as follows; these are calculated by placing the HRC-S origin (default aimpoint) at 4.0mm to +LSI Y of the detector center and using the chip sizes calculated above together with the designed S1 and S3 chip tilts in the X,Y plane.
+The corners of these logical chip planes are located in the LSI coordinate system as follows; these are calculated by placing the HRC-S origin (default aimpoint) at 4.0mm to +LSI Y of the overall detector center and using the chip sizes calculated above together with the designed S1 and S3 chip tilts in the X,Y plane.
+Note that S2 is no longer centered around the detector center, since its edges are determined by the measured gap locations.